Xingyu025/FinAI-Contest/docs/source/finai2025/overview.rst

 Overview
 =============================

-As artificial intelligence (AI) continues to advance rapidly, more and more AI agents are being developed and applied to various financial tasks, such as trading agents, search agents, and regulatory reporting agents.
-The FinAI Contest 2025 aims to encourage the development of advanced financial agents and benchmark their performance across different financial tasks.
+As AI continues to advance at a fast pace, more FinAI agents are being developed for the finance sector, such as `FinRL trading agents <https://berylventures.com/spotlights>`_ [1,2,3]_, FinGPT agents [4,5]_ with multimodal capabilities [6]_, and regulatory reporting agents [7]_.
+The FinAI Contest 2025 encourages the development of open FinAgents based on the frameworks FinRL [2,3]_ and FinGPT [4]_.

-The FinRL Contest 2025 explores and evaluates the capability of machine learning methods in finance, with the following features:
+The FinAI Contest 2025 explores and evaluates the capability of machine learning methods in finance, with the following features:

 1. **FinRL-DeepSeek**.
-Generating alpha signals is crucial for making informed trading decisions.
-As individual investors without resources, what if we can ask Warren Buffett for value-investing advice, consult a risk manager to identify red flags in SEC filings, or engage a sentiment analyst to interpret the tone of market news — all timely and on demand.
-AI agents make this possible.
-These LLM-powered agents, such as a Warren Buffett agent, a sentiment analysis agent, and a risk management agent, form a professional investment team to extract actionable signals from financial documents.
-In this contest, we encourage participants to explore LLM-generated signals and integrate them into FinRL for crypto trading.
+Seeking alpha signals is crucial for trading strategies, in particular for strategies driven by alternative data and quantamental approach, respectively.
+Is it possible for an individual to ask Warren Buffett for value-investing advice, consult a risk manager to identify red flags in SEC filings, or engage a sentiment analyst to interpret the tone of market news — all timely and on demand?
+AI agents are making this happen.
+These FinGPT-powered agents, such as a Buffett agent, a sentiment analysis agent, and a risk management agent, form a professional investment team to extract actionable signals from financial documents.
+In this task, we encourage participants to explore FinGPT-engineered signals and integrate them into a FinRL trading agent for crypto trading.

-2. **FinGPT Agents**.
+2. **FinGPT Agents in Real Life**.
 AI agents have seen rapid development and have been applied to various financial tasks recently.
-However, can they truly serve as professional financial assistants in real life?
-Imagine an AI agent that can help us prepare for CFA exams, analyze the SEC filings, or navigate financial contracts.
-Despite this promise, there still remain `doubts that AI cannot perform financial analytics <https://www.cnbc.com/2023/12/19/gpt-and-other-ai-models-cant-analyze-an-sec-filing-researchers-find.html>`_.
-This task encourages participants to take on that challenge: fine-tune LLMs and develop financial agents for financial analytics, including the CFA exam, BloombergGPT's public benchmarks, and XBRL.
+They have been applied to `financial analysis and accounting <https://openai.com/solutions/ai-for-finance/>`_ and are capable of `analyzing SEC filings <https://fintool.com/press/fintool-outperforms-analysts-sec-filings>`_.
+Researchers also show that [large language models (LLMs) can `pass CFA Level I and II exams <https://aclanthology.org/2024.emnlp-industry.80/>`_, achieving performance above the human average.
+While BloombergGPT is the first financial LLM pre-trained on large-scale financial data, it is no longer unmatched.
+Many open FinLLMs, such as FinGPT [4]_, have outperformed BloombergGPT on public benchmarks.
+It is not hard to build your own FinGPT agent that rivals or surpasses BloombergGPT and serves as professional financial assistant.
+This task encourages participants to fine-tune open LLMs and develop FinAgents for financial analytics, including the CFA exam, BloombergGPT's public benchmark tasks, and XBRL tasks.

-3. **FinRL for Decentralized Finance (DeFi)**.
-DeFi is reshaping the crypto economy by enabling peer-to-peer trading, lending, and liquidity provision, without banks, brokers, or intermediaries.
+3. **FinRL-DeFi**.
+Decentralized Finance (DeFi) is reshaping the crypto economy by enabling peer-to-peer trading, lending, and liquidity provision without banks, brokers, or intermediaries.
 As a core component of DeFi, the automated market makers (AMMs) act as liquidity providers (LPs) and replace order books with liquidity pools.
 However, liquidity provision is complex and risky.
 For example, impermanent loss can occur for LPs when the price of assets in a liquidity pool diverges from their initial value.
 LPs must actively manage price ranges, balance transaction fees, and mitigate impermanent loss.
 How can we develop an intelligent LP that adapts to market dynamics in DeFi?
-In this contest, we challenge participants to develop reinforcement learning agents that act as LPs [1]_, dynamically adjusting their liquidity positions in response to market conditions.
+In this contest, we challenge participants to develop reinforcement learning agents that act as LPs [8]_, dynamically adjusting their liquidity positions in response to market conditions.

 Tasks
 ---------------